aBrihoum/dev.to/How I optimized my Angular website/source.md

 ## Introduction

-Building application/websites with Angular always come with a downside: **the bundle size**.
+Building applications/websites with `Angular` always comes with a downside: **the bundle size**.
-The latter has a direct impact on the loading speed & the user experience of our project.
+The latter has a direct impact on the loading speed & the user experience of our projects.

 ![Angular bundle size](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/nhxp0nujx68r66h83lm1.png)